Marooned (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 21 November 1989 at 9:00pm.
-In its review, DVD Talk stated that "the dialogue is witty and hilarious", and said that "there are tons of memorable lines and scenes from this episode, and is consequently a fan favorite as well."
-The episode came 15th in a Red Dwarf Magazine readers poll, gaining 2.4% of the votes.
+The episode was originally broadcast on the British television channel BBC2 on 21 November 1989.

+The episode came 15th out of the 30 then-existing episodes in a Red Dwarf Magazine readers poll in 1992, gaining 2.4% of the votes.

 Chris Barrie has said that the episode is one of his all-time favourites.

+In a 2004 review, DVD Talk stated that "the dialogue is witty and hilarious", and said that "there are tons of memorable lines and scenes from this episode, and is consequently a fan favorite as well."

+Writing in 2017 for CultBox, Sophie Davies said that the episode " 'Marooned' harks back to the first two series" in focusing on the Lister-Rimmer dynamic, continuing that "It's an extremely well-written, character-driven episode, which in my opinion is the best of this series and one of the best of Red Dwarf altogether."

+Unlike other Red Dwarf episodes up to 1993, "Marooned" was rated 15 by the British Board of Film Classification (BBFC) upon its original VHS release, rather than the broader PG rating given to other episodes.
+This was due to the scene in which Lister recounts losing his virginity at the age of twelve.
+As it shared a VHS release with the next episode, "Polymorph", some erroneously assumed that the 15 rating applied to that episode instead, due to its use of squeamish imagery and the word "twat".
+"Marooned" was resubmitted to the BBFC in remastered form in 1998 and extended form in 2003, and on both occasions the certificate was lowered to 12, a rating that was only introduced to video in 1994.

 Remastering

 In "Marooned", in the early shuttle bay scenes, a blue-screen image has been added to Starbugs cockpit window.
 Shots of Blue Midget and Starbug departing Red Dwarf have been replaced with CGI versions.
 References to Cliff Richard and the ozone layer have been removed.

 Upon its release on VHS the new re-mastered episodes were generally received poorly by fans of the show, although it has been stated by critics that they are "actually an invigorating new take on a classic series".
 The re-mastered series was later released, along with other material, on The Bodysnatcher DVD boxset, in 2007.

 For a time, British TV channels UKTV Gold and Dave aired the remastered version of "Marooned" exclusively, even though other episodes of the show were not shown in their remastered form.
 This was corrected in 2015 following years of coverage by Red Dwarf fansite Ganymede & Titan, culminating in an open letter to Dave.